Anglo-Saxon paganism: Wights

 Many Anglo-Saxonists have also assumed that Anglo-Saxon paganism was animistic in basis, believing in a landscape populated by different spirits and other non-human entities, such as elves, dwarves, and dragons.
 The English literature scholar Richard North for instance described it as a "natural religion based on animism".
 Dunn suggested that for Anglo-Saxon pagans, most everyday interactions would not have been with major deities but with such "lesser supernatural beings".
 She also suggested that these entities might have exhibited similarities with later English beliefs in fairies.
-Later Anglo-Saxon texts refer to beliefs in ælfe (elves), who are depicted as male but who exhibit gender-transgressing and effeminate traits; these ælfe may have been a part of older pagan beliefs.
-Elves seem to have had some place in earlier pre-Christian beliefs, as evidenced by the presence of the Anglo-Saxon language prefix ælf in early given names, such as Ælfsige (elf victory), Ælfwynn (elf friend), Ælfgar (elf spear), Ælfgifu (elf gift), Ælfric (elf power) and Ælfred (modern "Alfred", meaning "elf counsel"), amongst others.
+Later Anglo-Saxon texts refer to beliefs in ælfe (elves), who are depicted as male but exhibit effeminate traits; these ælfe may have been a part of older pagan beliefs.
+Elves seem to have remained in beliefs even post-Christianisation, as evidenced by the presence of the Anglo-Saxon language prefix ælf in early given names, such as Ælfsiġe (elf victory), Ælfwynn (elf friend), Ælfgār (elf spear), Ælfgifu (elf gift), Ælfríc (elf power) and Ælfrǣd (modern Alfred, meaning "elf counsel"), amongst others.
 Various Old English place names reference þyrsas (giants) and dracan (dragons).
-However, such names did not necessarily emerge during the pagan period of early Anglo-Saxon England, but could have developed at a later date.
+However, such names did not necessarily emerge during the pagan period of early Anglo-Saxon England, and could have developed at a later date.